sequring/sculptor/README.md

 -   **Flexible CPU Sizing:** Uses p90 for requests (guaranteed CPU) and p99 for limits (burstable CPU).
 -   **GitOps-Ready Output:** Generates a clean YAML snippet of the `resources` block, ready to be pasted into your Deployment manifest.
 -   **Flexible Analysis:** Analyze resource usage over configurable time ranges (e.g., last 7 days, 24 hours, or 1 hour).
+-   **Init Container Support:** Analyze and generate recommendations for both main and init containers.
 -   **Self-Contained:** Automatically port-forwards to your Prometheus instance, requiring zero setup from the user.
 -   **Config-Driven:** Uses a simple `config.toml` file for environment-specific settings.